PankhudiB/aws-learnings/7-ssh-into-ec2-instance.md

 --------------

 EC2 instance Connect -> browser based (behind the scenes - its ssh)

-    -> still needs the Security Group open for port 22
+    -> still needs the Security Group open for port 22 -> comes with aws-cli
+    -> will need to do aws configure
+        -> BAD idea -> bcoz if u put your personal creds there -> then anyone else in our account can connect to our EC2 instance using EC2 connect -> & retrive our access id & secret key

+    -> instead we should use IAM role
+        -> attach an IAM role to the EC2 instance
+        -> then u dont need to do aws configure